xiaoren-QAQ/SSU_Docs/src/en/dev/module.md

 ## ANSI Escape Codes [^2]

-SakitinSU allows the use of `ANSI escape codes` in `module.prop` or shell scripts to enhance text display.
+ShiroSU allows the use of `ANSI escape codes` in `module.prop` or shell scripts to enhance text display.
 For example, in `module.prop`:

 ```properties {4,8}
 id=ssu_cmd_ext